Safari Trek Motorhome: The Monaco Coach Years

 Beyond the 2003 model year to the final 2008 Trek model year, the same path is taken in expanding options, layouts, and even the introduction of a slide.
 The Trek has now morphed into a luxurious motorhome with the only thing remaining from its early inception is the Electro-Majic Bed concept now called "HappiJac" and the Dame murals.
 Even the exterior aluminum skin that the early Treks were famous for has now been replaced with a gel-coat fiberglass exterior.
 The original Trek had the appeal of a lower price point for customers wishing to purchase a Class A recreational vehicle of a high-quality build.
 But by 2008 much of that appeal was gone and the Trek was competing with other manufacturers who had entered this affordable small Class A market and the growth of the Class B market segment as well.
 Only 35 production models were made of the 2008 Safari Trek and just two floor plans are shown in brochures.

-With the Financial crisis of 2007-08 downturn in the economy and subsequent economic recession, Monaco Coach filed for chapter 11 bankruptcy in March 2009.
+Due to the Great Recession, Monaco Coach filed for chapter 11 bankruptcy in March 2009.
 Navistar International which by now owned the workhorse chassis upon which many recreational vehicles were being manufactured, purchased the Monaco Coach assets including the Trek brand.
 In 2013 Navistar sold off Monaco Coach to REV Group, formerly Allied Specialty Vehicles, who now retains the Trek Brand.